Grants Program for Students

 These Discretionary Grants aim to enhance educational, professional, cultural and social components of student life at the College of Medicine and the Graduate School of Biomedical Sciences and Professional Studies.
 Funding of programs that include and promote the active participation of alumni is particularly appropriate, as are those that reflect the College’s mission statement to excel and innovate “in education, research, and delivery of compassionate care in our culture of diversity, spirited inquiry, collaboration and opportunity.”

 A recognized student organization or program may apply for one Discretionary Grant per academic year.
 Grant applications from organizations and programs that have not previously received Alumni Association support are particularly encouraged.

 Please note: These types of Discretionary Grants are not the Association’s major priority and may not be funded at each budget cycle.
 Please ensure therefore, that any Discretionary Grant application for would support a compelling project that enhances student life at the College of Medicine and Graduate School of Biomedical Sciences and Professional Studies.

 Please note: Students on EDGE years or independent study are not eligible to apply for an Alumni Association Grant.

 The Finance Committee of the Alumni Board of Directors reviews all applications.
 To submit a grant application, please complete the following:

-- Letter of Support: Applicant should have a faculty or staff sponsor, and request a letter of support be submitted on their behalf to email@example.com or include the signed letter with their grant form.
-Faculty members applying for a grant that benefits students may submit a letter of support on their own behalf.
+- Letter of Support: Applicant must have a faculty or staff sponsor and must request that a letter of support from that faculty or staff sponsor be submitted in support of the grant request to firstname.lastname@example.org.
+Alternatively, include the signed letter of support may be submitted with their grant funding request form.
+Faculty members applying for a grant that benefits students (Discretionary Grant) may submit a letter of support on their own behalf.